 See the factsheets for more information (available from the downloads section).

 Source: Institute of Environmental Science and Research (ESR)

-This section presents the number of cases of campylobacteriosis, cryptosporidiosis and giardiasis notified in 2010.
+This section presents the number of notifications of campylobacteriosis, giardiasis and cryptosporidiosis.

 - It excludes people who had been overseas during the incubation period, as they were unlikely to be infected in New Zealand.